m-marone/autocon4-design-workshop/README.md

 ## Hackathon Experience

 - The level of collaboration and expertise between the team was astounding.
 Everyone is so helpful and smart and it's awesome to see how much can get done when a group of like-minded people put their heads together.

-## Next Steps
+## Solution Roadmap

 Our team came up with so many great ideas to continue pushing this app's capabilities.
 Some worth noting include